algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 # II.
 Functional requirements
 ## A. Node and Path Management
 The system shall allow defining nodes (landmarks) and their connections with specified travel times.
-It shall support reading node and connection data from a file (e.g., USA-roads.csv).
+It shall support reading node and connection data[^data] from a file (e.g., USA-roads.csv).

 ## B. Fastest Path Calculation
-The system shall calculate the fastest path and total travel time between two nodes based on the given data.
+The system will calculate the fastest path and total travel time between two nodes based on the given data.
-It shall provide an ordered list of landmarks in the path.
+It provide an ordered list of landmarks in the path.

 ## C. REST API Specification
-Expose a GET endpoint that accepts:
+Expose a GET[^get] endpoint that accepts:
 Input: Source and destination node IDs.
 Output:
 Travel time.
 Ordered list of landmarks in the path.
-Response formats: JSON and XML.
+Response formats: JSON and XML[^jsonxml] .

 # III.
 Non-Functional Requirements